 An enduring question in geology is when Earth’s tectonic plates began pushing and pulling in a process that helped the planet evolve and shaped its continents into the ones that exist today.
 Some researchers theorize it happened around four billion years ago, while others think it was closer to one billion.

 The researchers believe this shift is the earliest proof that modern-like plate motion happened between two to four billion years ago.
 It adds to growing research that tectonic movement occurred on the early Earth.
-The findings are published in Science Advances.
+The findings were published today (April 22, 2022) in the journal Science Advances.

 Plate tectonics is key to the evolution of life and the development of the planet.
-Today, the Earth’s outer shell consists of about 15 rigid blocks of crust.
-On them sit the planet’s continents and oceans.
+Today, the outermost layer of the Earth’s crust is composed of around 15 rigid blocks, which support the planet’s continents and oceans.
 The movement of these plates shaped the location of the continents.
 It helped form new ones and it created unique landforms like mountain ranges.
 It also exposed new rocks to the atmosphere, which led to chemical reactions that stabilized Earth’s surface temperature over billions of years.
 A stable climate is crucial to the evolution of life.

 When the first shifts occurred has long been an issue of considerable debate in geology.
 Any information that sheds light on it is valuable.
 The study, published on Earth Day, helps fill in some of the gaps.
 It also loosely suggests the earliest forms of life developed in a more moderate environment.

 “We’re trying to understand the geophysical principles that drive the Earth,” said Roger Fu, one of the paper’s lead authors and an assistant professor of earth and planetary sciences in the Faculty of Arts and Science.
 “Plate tectonics cycles elements that are necessary for life into the Earth and out of it.”

 Plate tectonics helps planetary scientists understand worlds beyond this one, too.